dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 Building binaries and executing them like there's no tomorrow.
 <span role="img" aria-label="High five hands" tabIndex="0" class="emoji">🙌</span>

-## The Board
+## Let's Think About This

-OK, let's start thinking about what we're doing.
+OK, what are we doing?

 ![Screenshot from the 1984 ASCII game BEAST.
 The screen is filled with a grid of green and yellow blocky patterns representing movable blocks and solid blocks.
 The player, shown as a cyan diamond shape, is located in the bottom-left corner.
 Several red 'H' characters, representing hostile beasts, are scattered on the right side of the screen.
 The game has a dark black background bordered by a yellow frame, with the environment laid out in a procedurally generated maze-like pattern.](assets/board.png "How do we want to represent this board in code, where's the source of truth, how do we render it and all that while keeping the sanity of future-us?")